shendurelab/LACHESIS/README.txt

 9. Interpreting the LACHESIS results

 LACHESIS will create a set of output files in the directory OUTPUT_DIR that you have specified in the INI file.
-This directory contains a file "ReportChart.txt" that will give a topline summary of LACHESIS' performance.
+This directory contains a file "REPORT.txt" that will give a topline summary of LACHESIS' performance.
 It also contains two subdirectories, main_results/ and cached_data/.
 The main_results/ directory will contain the following files:
 I. clusters.txt and clusters.by_name.txt):  These files indicate the clustering results.
 Each of LACHESIS' chromosome group is shown as a line, and the input contigs/scaffolds in that group are listed on the line, either by ID (clusters.txt) or by contig name (clusters.by_name.txt).
 II. group*.ordering: These files indicate the ordering and orienting results.
 There is one file for each group.
 In each file is a list of input contigs/scaffolds in order, with their orientations, orientation quality scores, and gap sizes.